RobertASmithBresMed/plumberHE/README.md

-This repository was created for the [R-HTA](https://r-hta.org/) workshop, held in Oxford on Thursday 19th 2022.
+This repository was created for the [R-HTA](https://r-hta.org/) workshop, held in Oxford on Thursday 19th May 2022.

 # **Automating a living health economic evaluation with GitHub Actions & Plumber APIs**